-The accuracy of the tension calibrator shall be confirmed through calibration at least annually.
+The accuracy of a hydraulic tension calibrator shall be confirmed through calibration at least annually.

-A tension calibrator is a hydraulic device that indicates the pretension that is developed in a bolt that is installed in it.
-Such a device is an economical and valuable tool and it must be readily available whenever high-strength bolts are to be pretensioned.
+A tension calibrator is a device that indicates the pretension that is developed in a bolt.
+It must be readily available whenever high-strength bolts are to be pretensioned.
 A bolt tension calibrator is essential for:

-- (1) The pre-installation verification of the suitability of the fastener assembly, including the lubrication that is applied by the manufacturer or specially applied, to develop the specified minimum pretension; - (2) Verifying the adequacy and proper use of the specified pretensioning method to be used; - (3) Determining the installation torque for the calibrated wrench pretensioning method; and, - (4) Determining an arbitration torque as specified in Section 10, if required to resolve dispute.
+- (1) The pre-installation verification of the suitability of the fastener assembly, including the lubrication that is applied by the manufacturer or specially applied, to develop the specified minimum pretension; - (2) Verifying the adequacy and proper use of the specified pretensioning method to be used; - (3) Determining the installation torque for the calibrated wrench pretensioning method; and. - (4) Determining an arbitration torque as specified in Section 10, if required to resolve dispute.